ajahne/blog/_posts/2019-6-16-launch-stop-terminate-aws-ec2-instance-nodejs.md

 ## Assumptions before jumping in:
 - You have Node.js installed.
 [Download at the Node.js website](https://nodejs.org/en/).
 - You have created a shared credentials file.
 For more information, see [loading credentials in Node.js](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/loading-node-credentials-shared.html).
 - You have created a key pair.
-For details, see [Working with Amazon EC2 Key Pairs](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/ec2-example-key-pairs.html).
+For details, see [working with Amazon EC2 Key Pairs](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/ec2-example-key-pairs.html).
 You use the name of the key pair in this example.
 - You have the `ImageId` of the AMI you want to launch.
 For details, see [getting an AMI ID]({{ site.baseurl }}{% post_url 2019-5-15-getting-an-ami-id-nodejs %}).
 You will use the `ImageId` in this example.
 - You have the `SubnetId` for the subnet you want to launch the instance into.
 Check out [this article on listing aws subnets]({{ site.baseurl }}{% post_url 2019-5-28-list-aws-subnets-nodejs %}) for more information.
 You will need a `SubnetId` to proceed.